-You simply explain to your tenant what problems are involved with them living in your property and that they are no longer welcome to live there.
+You simply explain to your tenants what problems are involved with them living on your property and that they are no longer welcome to live there.
 Explain, calmly, the violations in detail and inform them that an eviction is imminent.
 Be sure to inform the renter that any damages caused by them will be owed as well and that it will result in a legal case.

 Once you have all of that information laid out, make them an offer to get out of this situation in a way that doesn’t involve law enforcement or the courts.
-Remind them that you have every right to keep their deposit that they paid to move in, but that you are asking them to leave by a certain date and will refund their deposit back to them, as well as forgiving the damages incurred.
+Remind them that you have every right to keep the deposit that they paid to move in.
+But you are asking them to leave by a certain date and will refund their deposit back to them.
+As well as forgive the damages incurred.

-Perhaps you have contacts to other properties in the area that are available that you can provide to them.
+Perhaps you have contacts with other properties in the area that are available that you can provide to them.
 By this point, most tenants are aware that they aren’t the ideal tenant.
-But approaching them with a positive attitude and offering assistance will make them feel less embarrassed about being asked to leave.
+However, approaching them with a positive attitude and offering assistance will make them feel less embarrassed about being asked to leave.

 Communication is Key (literally)

 Most tenants don’t like confrontations and prefer to be on good terms with their landlords.
 When they have violated the rules enough that they need to be asked to leave, communication can make all the difference in the world in how they react.

 Make sure you are clear as to why they have to leave so that there is no room for misunderstanding, which can lead to forced eviction processes.
 Sometimes communicating with the renter will bring forth an opportunity to make new arrangements for them to stay.
 Take steps to understand their situation and try to come to an amicable agreement.

 While you will likely experience unsavory tenants at one time or another, clearly outlining what your expectations are of incoming tenants will help you avoid problems down the road.

 Your contract should include these expectations including, but not limited to them:

 - The due date for rent payments and how to pay